jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 ## OpenStack Cloud OS
 OpenStack is a cloud operating system (Cloud OS) for building public and private clouds.
 It can control pools of compute, storage, and networking recourses located in large data centres.
 It is supported by major IT players in the world which include IBM, HP, Intel, Huawei, Red Hat, AT&T, and Ericsson.
 At Huawei Research we are currently developing the next generation of reliable cloud platforms for Deutsche Telekom.
 The Open Telekom Cloud engineered by Huawei and operated by T-Systems was launched at CeBIT 2016 and delivers flexible and convenient cloud services.

-Major player are building competences in the field of cloud reliability.
-[Microsoft Trustworthy Computing](https://www.microsoft.com/en-us/twc/reliability.aspx) has a division dedicated to Reliability and IBM offers specialized [resiliency services](http://www-935.ibm.com/services/us/en/it-services/business-continuity/) to assure continuous business operations and improve overall reliability.
+Major players are building competences in the field of cloud reliability.
+[Microsoft Trustworthy Computing](https://www.microsoft.com/en-us/twc/reliability.aspx) has a division dedicated to Reliability and IBM offers specialized [Resiliency Services](http://www-935.ibm.com/services/us/en/it-services/business-continuity/) to assure continuous business operations and improve overall reliability.

 ## Available Approches